linebender/druid/druid-shell/README.md

 # druid-shell

 `druid-shell` provides a common interface to the various elements of different platform application frameworks.
-It is designed to be used by [Druid], a UI toolkit.
+It was designed to be used by [Druid], an experimental UI toolkit.

 ## Project status

+**UNMAINTAINED**

-`druid-shell` v0.8 was forked to form [Glazier], which is where all new development happens.
+`druid-shell` v0.8 was forked to form [Glazier], which is where some additional development happened.
-No further development is expected on `druid-shell`.
-We recommend everyone migrates to [Glazier].
+No further development is expected on `druid-shell` or [Glazier].
+Our recommendation for new apps is to use [Winit].

 ## Design